NIHALDSM10/Starbucks-Capstone-Project/README.md

 Overall, this was a great challenging capstone project to test my knowledge from the last 5 months on the course.
 If I look back at where I started, I wouldn’t ever imagine to be at this place 5 months down the line.

 One of the interesting and difficult aspects of this project was it was open-ended and up to me as to how I analyzed and published my recommendation.
 It was a little daunting when I started but as I got into the problem, it was easy for me to connect the dots and arrive at the results.
 I was able to answer the questions I had in the beginning.
 It also was very relatable because in the real world, problems are open-ended and it’s up to the data scientist to figure out how to derive the insights and showcase it to the audience.

-As a follow-up to this capstone project, I want to dive deeper into the datasets and build a machine learning model that will take the customer and its users as attributes and tell which offers will have the most impact and when they will be completed after the customer has received them

 ## Repository Contents